 Happiness Comes from Within, Not from Someone Else

-First and foremost, to achieve happiness you must be at peace and at ease with yourself.
-From that point you can cultivate this state in everything you do
+First and foremost, to achieve happiness, you must be at peace and at ease with yourself.
+From that point, you can cultivate this state in everything you do.

 Happiness can be formed in many different ways.
 Yet one thing is certain: happiness comes from within, not from without.

 Today we invite you to reflect on this subject.

-We also recommend Empty chair syndrome
+We also recommend Empty Chair Syndrome

-A good book on this subject that we invite you to review is “You Can be Happy in Alaska.”
+A good book on this subject that we invite you to read is “You Can be Happy in Alaska.”
 It focuses on cognitive psychology, trying to help you in a fun and practical way to deal with complex situations like stress, depression, and anxiety.

 Humans were created to be loved, while things were created to be used.
 One of the reasons why the world is in such chaos is because it’s the things that are being loved, and people used.

 “You can be happy in Alaska” -Rafael Santandreu-

 Happiness is, above all, a lack of fear.